HTTP: Example

 In the following response, the ETag (entity tag) header field is used to determine if a cached version of the requested resource is identical to the current version of the resource on the server.
 The Content-Type header field specifies the Internet media type of the data conveyed by the HTTP message, and Content-Length indicates its length in bytes.
 The HTTP/1.1 webserver publishes its ability to respond to requests for a byte range of the resource by including Accept-Ranges: bytes.
 This is useful, if the client needs to have only certain portions of a resource sent by the server, which is called byte serving.
 When Connection: close is sent, it means that the web server will close the TCP connection immediately after the end of the transfer of this response.

 Most of the header fields are optional but some are mandatory.
-When header Content-Length is missing from a response with an entity body, then this should be considered an error in HTTP/1.0 but it may not be an error in HTTP/1.1 if header Transfer-Encoding: chunked is present.
+When header Content-Length is missing from a response with a body, then this should be considered an error in HTTP/1.0 but it may not be an error in HTTP/1.1 if header Transfer-Encoding: chunked is present.
 Chunked transfer encoding uses a chunk size of 0 to mark the end of the content.
-Some old implementations of HTTP/1.0 omitted the header Content-Length when the length of the body entity was not known at the beginning of the response and so the transfer of data to client continued until server closed the socket.
+Some old implementations of HTTP/1.0 omitted the header Content-Length when the length of the body was not known at the beginning of the response and so the transfer of data to client continued until server closed the socket.

 Content-Encoding: gzip informs the client that the body is compressed per the gzip algorithm.